-- Short-term plans must include a comparison of their benefits versus an ACA-compliant plan.
+- Short-term health insurance sellers must include a comparison of their benefits versus an ACA-compliant plan.

 - The Nebraska Department of Insurance has warned consumers about high-pressure sales tactics used by some short-term plans.

-- At least eight insurers offer short-term plans in Nebraska.
+- At least six insurers offer short-term health insurance in Nebraska.

-Short-term plans in Nebraska must be filed with the Nebraska Department of Insurance (via SERFF), must cover state-mandated benefits, and must comply with the state’s internal and external appeal requirements.
-The federal rules were finalized in early August 2018.
-In late August, the Nebraska Department of Insurance noted that they had placed short-term filings on hold for the time being, while they reviewed the new federal rule.
+The current federal rules for short-term health plans were finalized in early August 2018.
+In late August, the Nebraska Department of Insurance noted that they had temporarily placed short-term insurer filings on hold, while they reviewed the new federal rule.

 - Provide a clear comparison of how the benefits in the short-term plan compare with the benefits required by an ACA-compliant individual market plan.
 The Department suggests that a comparison chart is a good way to go about this, and notes that examples of benefits that would need to be compared are “annual and lifetime limits, maternity coverage, mental health benefits, pre-existing condition restrictions, and pharmacy benefits.”